-In a study performed using data collected by 6 substance abuse treatment clinics, researchers found that 22% of survey respondents admitted to abusing gabapentin and pregabalin (collectively referred to as gabapentinoids) along with methadone.6
+In a study performed using data collected by 6 substance abuse treatment clinics, researchers found that 22% of survey respondents admitted to abusing gabapentin and pregabalin (collectively referred to as gabapentinoids), along with methadone.6

 Another study found that rates of Neurontin misuse vary depending on the population.
-For instance, the prevalence of Neurontin misuse among the general population is 1%.
+For instance, the prevalence of Neurontin misuse in the general population is 1%.
 However, among people who abuse opioids, it is 22%, and among people with Neurontin prescriptions, it is as high as 40% to 65%.7

-According to the Drug Abuse Warning Network (DAWN), the number of visits to the emergency room in metropolitan cities for medical problems involving Neurontin increased by roughly 5 times over a period of 3 years.
+According to the Drug Abuse Warning Network (DAWN), the number of visits to the emergency room in metropolitan cities for medical problems involving Neurontin use increased by roughly 5 times over a period of 3 years.
 Samples from pain and rehabilitation clinics in IN, AZ, and MA showed that, of those taking Neurontin recreationally, more than half combined it with an opioid like methadone, while about a quarter of illicit users combined it with both an opioid and a muscle relaxant or anxiety medication such as Xanax.10

 There are also some more recent reports that Neurontin is abused alongside kratom.
 While there is a lack of published studies on this combination, online forums provide anecdotal evidence of users taking these drugs together to achieve a high similar to that of heroin.

-Neurontin Abuse Treatment
+Neurontin Abuse Treatment Types

-Withdrawal can occur among people who used Neurontin for as little as 3 weeks and symptoms can begin within 12 hours to 2 days after the last use.9 The effects of Neurontin withdrawal are similar to the symptoms of benzodiazepine withdrawal and may include sweating, anxiety, and irregular heartbeat.9
+Withdrawal can occur among people who use Neurontin for as little as 3 weeks and symptoms can begin within 12 hours to 2 days after the last use.9 The effects of Neurontin withdrawal are similar to the symptoms of benzodiazepine withdrawal and may include sweating, anxiety, and irregular heartbeat.9

-Abruptly stopping the use of Neurontin can increase your risk of seizures so attempting to detox alone may be dangerous.
+Abruptly stopping use of Neurontin can increase your risk of seizures, so attempting to detox alone may be dangerous.
 You can safely manage your symptoms by seeking out professional care with a medically assisted detox treatment program, which may be a standalone facility or the first part of a more comprehensive inpatient drug rehab program.

 Once your body is clear of Neurontin and any other substances, treatment for addiction may begin.
 Options include:

-- Inpatient Treatment: Inpatient treatment centers offer the most intensive form of care while you learn a new set of skills that enable you to live without drugs.
+- Inpatient treatment programs: Inpatient treatment centers offer the most intensive form of care while you learn a new set of skills that enable you to live without drugs.
 While you are in inpatient treatment, you will live at the facility and be under 24-hour supervision while you focus completely on sobriety.

-- Outpatient Programs: In an outpatient program, you will live in the comfort of your own home and travel to and from the outpatient treatment facility for services such as group therapy and aftercare planning.
+- Outpatient treatment programs: In an outpatient program, you will live in the comfort of your own home and travel to and from the outpatient treatment facility for services such as group therapy and aftercare planning.
 If your addiction is less severe, outpatient programs can help you stay involved in treatment while you also take care of your other responsibilities, such as childcare or school.